News

 - Teams/Managers encourage circulation and use for information and development and share learning amongst their team i.e. team meetings, supervision, peer support to reflect and improve practice and systems.

-- Use at a structured event during training development sessions to complement overall learning and development
+- Use at a structured event during training and/or briefing sessions to complement overall learning and development

 New and updated 7 Minute Briefings include;